Writing

 Literature majors thrive in careers across many industries.
 Some areas include advertising, business, government service, journalism, law, media, publishing, public service, technology, and writing.

-The Writing major consists of 10 courses given by, or approved by, the department.
+The Writing major consists of 10 courses given by, or approved by, the program.

 Two core courses are required for the Writing major: